-C. Services Provided to Students.
+C. Core Activities Provided to Students.
 In the following table, place an "X" in the first column next to the types of services provided by your project with CPIP funding or matching funds.
 For each type of service provided, indicate the number of students who received the service during the reporting period and the average number of hours of service provided per student during the reporting period.
+Be careful to not duplicate the counting of students.
+For example, a student who participated in afterschool tutoring and went on a college tour should be counted only once not twice!!

-Place an "X" in the column if your project provides this type of service Type of Service R = Required Activity Number of Students in the Cohort Who Received the Service Number of Students outside of the Cohort Who Received the Service Average Hours of Service Per Participant Receiving the Service Per Year
+Place an "X" in the column if your project provides this type of service Type of Activity (a) Unduplicated Number of GEAR UP Students Who Participated in the Activity (b) Sum Total of Hours that GEAR UP Students Participated in the Activity

-Comprehensive
+Supportive Services

+Rigorous Academic Curricula

-Mentoring
+Comprehensive Mentoring

-Financial aid
+Financial aid co unseling/advising

-counseling/advising

-Tutoring

-College visit/college
+Counseling/ad planning/caree ising/academic counseling

-student shadowing
+College visit/co llege student

-Job site visit/job

 shadowing

+work Assistance

+Job site visit/jo shadowing

-Summer programs
+Summer progra ims

-Educational field trips
+Educational fie d trips

 Workshops

-Family/cultural events

-Other (please specify)
+Other (please s pecify)

-D. Services Provided to Parents/Families and Guardians.
+D. Core Activities Provided to Parents, Guardians, and Family Members

-Place an "X" in the column if your project provides this type of service Type of Service Number of Parents/Families/Guardians of Students in the Cohort Who Received the Service Number of Students outside of the Cohort Who Received the Service Average Hours of Service Per Participant Receiving the Service Per Year
+Place an "X" in the column if your project provides this type of service Type of Service (a) Unduplicated Number of GEAR UP Parents, Guardians, or Family Members Who Participated in the Activity (b) Sum Total of Hours that GEAR UP Parents, Guardians, or Family Members Who Participated in the Activity

 Workshops on college preparation/financial aid

 Counseling/advising

 College visits

 Family events

-· Other (please specify) -
+Other (please specify)